 Since the United Business Card earns 2X miles on United purchases, even businesses new to the MileagePlus Plan can earn 7X miles for every dollar spent on flights booked directly with United Airlines.
 That miles-per-dollar rate increases to a maximum of 13X miles per dollar spent with United when companies reach the Premier 1K status.
 Every other net purchase with the card earns a single mile (1X) for every dollar spent.

-As mentioned, the United Business Card comes with a huge introductory bonus – the same bonus found with the United Club Business Card.
-New accounts receive 75,000 bonus miles when they use their card to make at least $5,000 in purchases within the first 90 days of opening an account.
+As mentioned, the United Business Card comes with a sizable introductory bonus – the same bonus found with the United Club Business Card.
+New accounts can receive 75,000 bonus miles when they use their card within the first 3 months of opening an account.

 A company that plans to use their new card to finance a conference, for example, can use the United Business Card to purchase $5,000 in flights for employees.
 This spend would satisfy the $5,000 minimum needed for the 75,000 miles, while also earning 10,000 more MileagePlus miles on top of that – bringing the potential total to 85,000 miles.